1nv4d3r2/graincoin/README.md

 What is Graincoin?
 ----------------

+Graincoin is a decentralized cryptocurrency designed to make online payments completely anonymous

  - subsidy halves in 440k blocks (~2 years)
  - ~64 million total coins
  - 50 coins per block